Welcome to Matrix Education

 Program: Juris Doctor (JD) graduate degree.

-Entry requirement: You can apply for the JD after completing an undergraduate degree in a discipline other than law (such as a Bachelor of Arts or Bachelor of Commerce).
 Entry into the JD is highly competitive, based on tertiary performance: An average mark of 80% or above in your undergraduate degree will make you competitive for entry, but you may still be considered with an average of 70% or above.

-Current law school ranking #1 law school in Australia, #10 law school globally
+Current law school ranking: #1 law school in Australia, #10 law school globally

 Program: Bachelor of Laws (LLB) as part of a combined degree OR Juris Doctor graduate degree